Difference Between Repo Rate vs Reverse Repo Rate

 |Impact on Banks||Increased Repo Rates lead to increased costs for the commercial bank, which leads to making banking products more expensive.||Increase in Reverse Repo Rate leads to more lending activity for commercial banks due to higher profitability.|

 |Impact on Liquidity||Due to readily available funds from Central Bank at a particular Repo Rate, commercial banks do not face a liquidity crunch.
 Thus it controls liquidity crunch.||Due to excess liquidity in the market, Central Bank may start borrowing funds from commercial banks at the reverse repo rate.
 Thus this rate controls an excess flow of funds.|

 |Impact on Inflation||Increase in repo rate leads to increased cost of borrowing for commercial banks which is passed on to customers.
 This leads to slowing down of borrowing activity in the market, due to which economy as a whole slows down, thus controlling inflation.||Increase in reverse repo rate leads to increased lending activities by banks and decreased money flow in the markets, due to which inflation gets controlled.|

 Repo and Reverse Repo Rates are used by the Government to control the flow of money in the economy, which is essential for all levels of the economy be it individual, industrial, corporate or national levels.
 Time and again, these measures are taken up for proper controls.
 These have been wisely devised to act in different situations, and every country has certain methods in which it requires these types of rates in controlling inflation

-This has a been a guide to Repo Rate vs Reverse Repo Rate.
-Here we also discuss the top 5 difference between Repo Rate and Reverse Repo Rate along with infographics and comparison table.
+This has been a guide to Repo Rate vs Reverse Repo Rate.
+Here we also discuss the top 5 differences between Repo Rate and Reverse Repo Rate along with infographics and comparison table.
 You may also have a look at the following articles –